 Understanding what makes us vulnerable to becoming traumatised, how our brains react to distressing events, and why, how to spot trauma symptom, the coping strategies people employ, what needs to happen to enable recovery and when to see professional help, is essential if we are able to help people effectively.

-Jam-packed full of clear information, insights and tips, this course will clarify this and more for you, making you better equipped to help support recovery and build resilience – it is an essential course for anyone wishing to help traumatised children and adults successfully recover as quickly as possible, or for anyone wanting to better understand what’s happening to someone they care about.
+Jam-packed full of clear information, insights and tips, this online trauma course will clarify this and more for you, making you better equipped to help support recovery and build resilience – it is an essential course for anyone wishing to help traumatised children and adults successfully recover as quickly as possible, or for anyone wanting to better understand what’s happening to someone they care about.

-A well presented and taught course, from a highly knowledgeable and engaging teacherMelanie Bearne – After attending Ros' Guided Imagery Workshop
+A well presented and taught online course, from a highly knowledgeable and engaging teacherMelanie Bearne – After attending Ros' Guided Imagery Workshop

 What will you learn